-- in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - in accordance with the Association of Colleges Code of Good Governance for English Colleges, which the Corporation adopted on 29 June 2016 (the Code).
+- in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges, which the Corporation adopted on 29 June 2016 (the Code).
+The Corporation is aware that the Code was substantially revised during 2022/23.

 The College is committed to exhibiting best practice in all aspects of corporate governance.
-In the opinion of the Governors, the College complies with the mandatory provisions of the Code and it has complied throughout the year ended 31 July 2022.
-This opinion is based on an internal review of governance reported to the Corporation on 14 December 2022.
+In the opinion of the Governors, the College complies with the mandatory provisions of the Code and it has complied throughout the year ended 31 July 2023.
+This opinion is based on an internal review of governance reported to the Corporation on 13 December 2023.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.